How do credit cards work?

 Cashback, airline & reward credit cards – get paid to spend

 Reward cards give you cash or loyalty points when you spend on them.
-So as long as you repay them IN FULL each month (preferably by direct debit so you never forget) and don't bust your credit limit, you neuter the 'debt element' of the card, and just have plastic that pays you to spend on it.
+So as long as you repay them IN FULL each month and don't bust your credit limit, you neuter the 'debt element' of the card, and just have plastic that pays you to spend on it.

 • Golden rules for reward credit cards